gantry/docs/pages/01.gantry5/01.basics/08.terminology/docs.md

 ### Outline

-A **Outline** is essentially a style specific to one or more areas of your site.
+An **Outline** is essentially a style specific to one or more areas of your site.
 In Joomla, these styles are traditionally created in the **Template Manager** by duplicating an installed theme.
 This principal is very much the same in Gantry 5, however because we have integrated a global default as well as several system-specific styles that do not appear in the Template Manager, we decided to give them a more appropriate name of Outline.

 Each Outline can have its own set of Style, Particle, and Layout settings.
 An Outline can also be assigned to specific pages, such as the **Home** or **Contact** page, giving them a unique look that sits apart from the rest of your site.

-The **Base Outline** acts as the global default by which all other Outlines are based.
+The **Base Outline** acts as the global default by which all other unassigned Outlines are based.
 This Outline can't be assigned to any pages as it merely acts as a set of defaults which are overridden by other Outlines.

 {% set tab1 %}

 ![Creating a Outline](getting_started_3.png) {.border .shadow}

-To create a new Outline in Joomla, simply navigate to the **Template Manager** by going to **Administrator > Extensions > Template Manager**, select the Gantry-powered template, and click **Duplicate**.
+To create a new Outline in Joomla, simply navigate to the **Outlines** administrative panel and select the blue **Plus (+)** button, click the blank outline box with a gray **Plus (+)** sign in it, or select **Duplicate** under an outline you would like to base your new outline on.

-This will create a new style, which Gantry 5 will pick up and treat as a Outline.
+This will create a new outline, which Joomla will pick up and treat as a style.

 {% endset %}
 {% set tab2 %}